case_match()

 )

-# Setting `.default` to the original vector is a useful way to replace
+# `replace_values()` is a convenient way to replace selected values, leaving

 case_match(y, NA ~ 0, .default = y)